rixrix/stencil/README.md

 ### Why not use [MEAN](mean.io/) or [Yeoman](http://yeoman.io/)

-I don't use any of those, besides I'd like to learn how to use these technologies.
-I want something I could use for playground and at the same time use for production deployment.
+I don't use any of those.
+I just want something I could use for playground and the same time for production deployment.

 ## Need Help ?